 In From the Ninth Floor, RNZ's Guyon Espiner conducts in-depth interviews with five former New Zealand prime ministers.
-This week: Jim Bolger, prime minister from 1990 to 1997, and our first leader under MMP until he was rolled by Jenny Shipley.
+In part four, Dame Jenny Shipley talks about being the first woman PM, plus coups and coalitions, welfare reform and working with Winston Peters.
 Scroll down for video.

 I think Jim Bolger might be about to spark a debate.
 Two debates actually.
 One on our economic settings and the other on race relations.
 He says neoliberalism has failed and suggests unions should have a stronger voice.
 He says Treaty of Waitangi settlements may not be full and final and that Maori language tuition should be compulsory in primary schools.